melihteke/moviepy-mov2mp4/README.md

 # MOV to MP4 Converter
 A simple Python script to convert .mov files to .mp4 format using the moviepy library.
 The script ensures efficient video encoding with audio support by leveraging ffmpeg.

+I do screen recording on my MacBook, which records videos in MOV format.
+These files take up a lot of space.
+Therefore, I created this script with the help of GitHub Copilot.
+Now, I can easily convert my MOV files to MP4 without using any third-party apps or websites.

 ## Installation
 ### Prerequisites
 ffmpeg: Required for video processing.